Built Environment Goals

 GOAL: Design future projects to minimize energy and water consumption and wastewater production; incorporate sustainable design principles into capital investment decisions; base capital investment decisions on lifecycle cost, including the cost of known future expenditures.

 STATUS: On Track

-- The campus currently has ten (10) LEED™ certified building projects, representing almost 7% of total square footage.
+- The campus currently has fifteen LEED™ certified building projects, representing over 10% of total square footage.